wvanderp/notes/yearly-theme/2024/theme.md

 This theme exists in two parts:

-- being more egotistical in my life (in a good way)
+- Being more egotistical in my life (in a good way)
-- working on myself
+- Working on myself

 I always give a lot and expect little in return.
 This year, I want to express my needs and get them met.